sebastianbreguel/Calculus-I-PUC/README.md

 # Calculus-I-PUC

-This is a repository, that have all my teacher-assistan and my personal textbook of exercise, of the Course MAT1610 Calculus I at UC.
+This is a repository, that have all my TA of Calculus I/Analysis I course and my personal textbook of exercises.

 ## content organization